17 Prettiest Tuscany Villages & Hill Towns in Tuscany + Tips How to Visit in 2022

 • Visit the Piazza dei Priori and walk around the narrow medieval streets

-• Spend some time admiring the amazing Duomo, the Cathedral of Santa Maria Assunta dated back to 1120
+• Spend some time admiring the amazing Duomo, the Cathedral of Santa Maria Assunta dating back to 1120

 • Giarmacco Etruscan Museum is one of the oldest public museums in Europe, opened in 1761